KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 ### When someone speaks or prays

 * Mute the effects!
-Having effect on praying or preaching is very cheesy.
+Having effects on praying or preaching is very cheesy.
 * If it's too much to pay attention to, that's all right, then mute the effects once and forget it:)

 ## During preaching